 First, let’s talk more about these painted pumpkins from the Dollar Tree that I mentioned.
 I had seen others paint pumpkins and I wanted to give it a try.
 Guys…it was SO EASY.
 (UPDATE: I’ve also tried this different painting method for creating white pumpkin decor and it works great too!)

-How to paint faux pumpkins from Dollar Tree for Fall table decorations:
+How to paint faux pumpkins from Dollar Tree for farmhouse fall table decor:

-- Grab a bunch of pumpkins from Dollar Tree.
+- Grab a bunch of mini pumpkins and goards from Dollar Tree.

 - Give them a quick spray with white spray paint or primer.
 You need do this so the orange color or other colors don’t bleed through the craft paint.
 I tried it without this step and it wasn’t pretty.
 Trust me.

 - Brush on a couple coats of pastel colored acrylic craft paint (or whatever color you want to use) with a foam paint brush.

 - Finish by dry brushing some white acrylic craft paint on with an old paint brush.
 This gives the pumpkins a softer and more rustic look.